 Mike came to faith in his first year of university, and his fascination with the Greek New Testament goes back to those days.
-For many years he has taught a wide range of subjects at Ridley, including introductory classes on the New Testament and Greek, exegesis of Romans, 1 Corinthians and the Thessalonian letters, intermediate Greek and Biblical Interpretation, as well as leading sermon classes and giving other occasional lectures.
-He has supervised and examined theses, often supervises for the Tripos and is a regular participant in the University of Cambridge Senior New Testament Seminar.
+For many years he taught a wide range of subjects at Ridley, including introductory classes on the New Testament and Greek, exegesis of Romans, 1 Corinthians and the Thessalonian letters, intermediate Greek and Biblical Interpretation, as well as leading sermon classes and giving other occasional lectures.
+He supervised and examined theses, often supervised for the Tripos and was a regular participant in the University of Cambridge Senior New Testament Seminar.

 “Ridley is a place of beauty, joy and thoughtful, generous and biblical faith where people learn to grow in grace and obedience to Jesus Christ.
 We are evangelical in our heritage and direction, ecumenical in our partnership with the Cambridge Theological Federation and open to the Spirit in our commitment to discipleship and to fulfilling the Great Commission.”
 Michael B. Thompson

 Mike has a passion for grace, clarity, preaching good news, and making real connections between the New Testament and life today.
-He lives onsite at Ridley with his wife Susanne, and they delight in being part of the College’s community life.
 He has chaired the editorial group for the Grove Biblical Series, and was until recently the editor of Biblical Studies Bulletin.

 Mike loves music and laughter.
 A wrinkly rock and roller, he has several acoustic and electric guitars.
 He enjoys performing with students in College and in local pubs as part of ‘Deacons’ Blues’, an ongoing band he formed in his first year at Ridley.
 He has also sung in the Ridley Gospel Choir since its inception.

 - Personal background